The 17th Lennart Meri Conference will take place on 16-18 May 2024, in Tallinn, Estonia.

 For speakers, we cover the cost of flight, boat or coach tickets to and from Tallinn (in economy), local transfers in Tallinn and accommodation during the conference.
 We do not cover costs for local transfers or parking in country of residence.
 If a speaker fails to attend the conference for personal reasons, we reserve the right to request a refund of at least 50% of the flight costs.

 Participants are expected to cover their own travel and accommodation costs.
 For booking accommodation at the conference hotel please use the information provided in your invitation.
-We will organise a transfer for you from the airport/harbour/coach station to the conference venue if needed, for this please inform the organisers firstname.lastname@example.org
+If needed, we will organise a transfer for you from the airport/harbour/coach station to the conference venue up to one day pre- and post-conference.
+For this please inform the organisers firstname.lastname@example.org

-The registration desk opens at 1 PM on Friday.
+The registration desk opens at 1 PM on Thursday.
 We kindly ask you to collect your badge at your earliest convenience to avoid queuing.
-Please have your ID with you for registration.
+Please bring identification when collecting your badge.
 Our colleagues at the registration desk will be at your disposal from early morning to late evening during the conference and will be happy to help you with any questions or inquiries you might have.

 The conference language is English.
 The main panels will be streamed.
 Breakout panels are conducted under the Chatham House Rule: neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.
 We ask you to respect this approach during and after the conference.
 It is in our common interest to facilitate a trusted environment for the open and candid exchange of opinions.